mspnp/aks-fabrikam-dronedelivery/README.md

 ## Deploy the reference implementation

-For the sake of simplicity in here it is just listed the required sections to follow to deploy the AKS Fabrikam Drone Delivery.
-But if you look for extra details on the different infrastructure related aspects, please take a look at the to the [AKS Secure Baseline](https://github.com/mspnp/aks-secure-baseline).
+Here are the required sections to follow for deploying the AKS Fabrikam Drone Delivery reference implementation.

 * [ ] [Install and meet the prerequisites](./01-prerequisites.md)
 * [ ] [Procure client-facing and AKS Ingress Controller TLS certificates](./02-ca-certificates.md)